MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-site-collection.md

 - SPO160
 - MET150
 ms.assetid: 91c18651-c017-47d1-9c27-3a22f325d6f1
-description: "In this article, you'll learn how to restore deleted sites (previously called "site collections") in the SharePoint admin center."
+description: "In this article, you'll learn how to restore deleted sites in the SharePoint admin center."
 ---

 # Restore deleted sites